-According to i4cp's research, high-performance organizations are more open to change and are likely to perceive change as normal and as part of their business model.
-Employees expect change and see change as an opportunity to "shake things up" (p.
+According to i4cp's research, high-performance organizations are more likely to perceive change as part of their business model as a disruptor in their industry, an opportunity to shake things up, and expected (p.
 17).

-To embrace organizational change, leaders should instill the "3 A's of Agility" at all levels of the organization (p.
+To embrace organizational change, leaders should instill the Three A's of Agility at all levels of the organization (p.
 16):

-- 1).
-Anticipate.
-View change as both expected and an opportunity to "disrupt the industry" (p.
-16).
-The first phase of culture renovation centers on understanding the organization's existing culture to determine which elements should remain or be renovated. - 2).
-Adapt.
-"Break down rigid silos" to enable continued knowledge sharing and collaboration among employees (p.
-16). - 3).
-Act.
-Determine specific areas within the organization that need to become more agile and do what is necessary (e.g., restructure to minimize bureaucracy) to empower individuals to make informed decisions and get things done.
+- Anticipate view change as both expected and an opportunity to disrupt the industry - Adapt break down silos to enable continued knowledge sharing and collaboration among employees - Act determine specific areas within the organization that need to become more agile and do what is necessary (e.g., restructure to minimize bureaucracy) to empower individuals to make informed decisions and get things done